Data-Directed Search for New Physics based on Symmetries of the SM: Data preparation

 \section{Data preparation}

 The symmetry-based DDP is demonstrated in a practical example, the search for Higgs LFV decays, $H\rightarrow\tau\mu$ where the $\tau$ further decays to an electron.
 The SM processes considered which contribute to the symmetric background includes Drell-Yan, di-boson, $Wt$, $t\bar{t}$ and SM Higgs ($H\rightarrow WW / \tau\tau$).
 For each of these processes, a sample equivalent to $40~\mathrm{fb}^{-1}$ of $pp$ collisions at $\sqrt{s} = 13$ TeV was generated using MadGraph~2.6.4~\cite{madgraph} and Pythia~8.2~\cite{pythia}.
 The response of the ATLAS detector was emulated using Delphes~3~\cite{delphes}.
 The signal processes considered are gluon-gluon fusion and vector boson fusion Higgs production mechanisms.
-These SM events are used to construct the ${e\mu}$ symmetric template ($T$) matrix.
-The signal events are used to construct a normalized signal template $S$ matrix, the Higgs LFV signal template.
-This is done by projecting the simulated measured events on a $28\times28$ 2D histogram, with two selected event properties: \begin{itemize} \item x-axis: collinear mass (defined e.g. in \cite{emmeRun1}), 5 GeV bins from 30-170 GeV \item y-axis: leading lepton $p_T$, 5 GeV bins from 10-140 GeV \end{itemize} To demonstrate the concept, and in order to avoid bins with low statistics, We add a flat 25 entries to each bin in $T$.
+These SM events are used to construct an ${e\mu}$ symmetric template ($T$) matrix -- representing the SM background underlying distributions from which symmetric samples will be drawn (see description of this process further below).
+The Higgs LFV signal events are used to construct a normalized signal template matrix $S$.
+This is done by projecting the simulated measured events on a $28\times28$ 2D histogram, with two selected event properties: \begin{itemize} \item x-axis: collinear mass (defined e.g. in \cite{emmeRun1}), 5 GeV bins from 30-170 GeV \item y-axis: leading lepton $p_\text{T}$, 5 GeV bins from 10-140 GeV \end{itemize} To demonstrate the concept, and to allow quantitative comparisons to the performance of the likelihood-based tests, we avoided bins with low statistics by adding a flat 25 entries to each bin in $T$.
 The resulting $T$ and $S$ templates are shown in Figure \ref{fig:hlfv_tpls}.

-Other background and signals considered are flat $T$ background distributions (with either 100 or 10K entries per bin), and rectangle and 2D Gaussian signals $S$ templates.
+Other background and signals considered are flat $T$ background distributions (with either 100 or $10^4$ entries per bin), and rectangle and 2D Gaussian signals $S$ templates.